redhat-nfvpe/python-tripleo-derive-params/sriov-derive-params/README.md

 * Tripleo-heat-templates should be copied and updated in the undercloud environment to deploy overcloud nodes.
-* Capture the list of roles with associated flavor name which are using SRIOV feature to derive the DPDK parameters.
+* Capture the list of roles with associated flavor name which are using SRIOV feature to derive the SRIOV parameters.
   Find flavor name referring the property Overcloud[RoleName]Flavor value in network-environment.yaml file for any role.
   ```
   OvercloudControlFlavor: control
-  OvercloudComputeSriovFlavor: computeovsdpdk
+  OvercloudComputeSriovFlavor: computesriov
   ```

 ## Parameters Default Value